Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

-One links it back to the ancient Bicolano diety known as Asuang (the god of evil and chaos) who stole the sacred fire of Mount Mayon from his brother Gugurang (the benevolent god of justice).
+One links it back to the ancient Bicolano deity known as Osuang (the god of evil and chaos) who stole the sacred fire of Mount Mayon from his brother Gugurang (the benevolent god of justice).
 Similar to the Greek myth of Prometheus.

 Asuang dwells inside Mount Malinao and would cause the people to suffer misfortunes and commit sins.
 He was a friend to the moon god Bulan, which is why this fearsome beast is considered nocturnal.